 How to Walk 10,000 Steps a Day- 5 Can-Do Tips:

 1. Invest in a Pedometer.
 This handy device measures how many steps you take in a day.
 The pedometer works by recording a step each time the hips move up and down.
 Some will also translate those steps into “miles walked” or “calories burned.”
 Find a model that suits your lifestyle, whether you need a simple clip-on or a pedometer smartphone app.
-Fitbit’s Newest Product: Flex, the Wireless Activity Wristband is highly recommended!
+Fitbit’s Newest Product: Fitbit Charge 3 is highly recommended!

 2. Make the Commitment.
 There’s no question that change can be hard.
 But walking 10,000 steps a day is one healthy-living habit that’s easier than you think.
 Start your commitment by setting a goal.
 Use the pedometer to figure out how many steps you take in a normal day, and then add about 1,000 to 2,000 steps every week until you reach 10,000.
 Keep track of your progress with our 30 Day Fitness Journal Challenge.